 - Collection link (create a link to an existing collection)

 - Collection & Link (create a new collection and a link to it at the same time)

-- Content Item link (lets you link to the same content item from different locations, even with different Cell Styles)
+- Content Item Alias (lets you link to the same content item from different locations, even with different Cell Styles)

 Three ways to add content items to your app

 Content items can be add to your app in different ways:

 - You can upload content items manually

 - You can import complete Twixl .publication files exported from InDesign: in your app, select a collection, and at the top an option "Import publication" will be available.
 When you upload the zipped .publication, it will then be processed and automatically split into separate .article content items